Steam-Locomotive/PicoCTF-2014-Write-ups/cryptography/web_interception.md

 first character of the secret, 2 the second character, and so on.
 Once I have sent this request, I should store the second block of the result.

-Now lets say I send another block that looks like
+Now lets say I send another block.
+This time I send 15 `A` followed by 15 more `A`, but after that put in a character, call it `i`. that looks like this:

     G E T   / A A A A A A A A A A | A A A A A A A A A A A A A A A A A A A A i | 1 2 3 ...
     ^                             ^                                           ^